MercersKitchen/Algorithms/README.md

 - Use primitive variables & a simple array declaration with {} population in declaration
   - Exposure to iterating over array with FOR Loop for sequences and series

-### Ideas to create Processing Code in Above Folders
+### Processing Code in Above Folders

-Mathematics and Algorithms for End-user Ideas
-- Counting Patterns and Concepts (how does a Math 10C count?)
+Counting Patterns and Concepts (how does a Math 10C count?)
 - See: CountingPatternsCoding.pde
 - Forwards
 - Backwards
 - Arithmetic
 - "Accumulation (keeping a running total)"
 - Geometric
 - Squares
 - Enrichment: Combinations (slope, polynomials, etc.)
 - Enrichment: Using time from the Operating System or in Processing-Java (milli-seconds from crystal)

-- Summarizing counting into
+Summarizing counting into
 - Use Primitive Alpha-numeric leading to simplified array population with {}
 - Ranges (max - min)
 - Central Tendency: mean, median, mode

-- Start and stop counting (boundaries of variables): counting until place value change like >$100
+Start and stop counting (boundaries of variables): counting out money or "change"
 - Evaluating with simple IF
 - Evaluating type of number with modulus (even vs. odd)
 - Console output to whether code makes it into IF

-- Separating the GUI Space intentionally for feedback
+Separating the GUI Space intentionally for feedback
 - Nested counting (nested FOR Loops)
 - "Chess Board" or "Table for Tiles on a Tablet Screen"

-- Changing Visual Data based on calculations
+Changing Visual Data based on calculations
 - Hello World Type Programs for developing touch screens
 - Clicking Game with timer, taking best times and giving feedback on times that seem in error

-- Ratios of Width and Height using Variables: how to write a program's GUI to any monitor
+Ratios of Width and Height using Variables: how to write a program's GUI to any monitor
 - Graphical User Interface (GUI): communication with device before program executes
-  - Delivers geometry
+- Delivering geometry to variables
 - Screensize checker based on fullScreen key variables
 - Use exit(), demonstrate Processing.org reference page
 - Transition to Happy Measles by drawing 2D Shapes to middle of canvas

 ---